Boston Wrongful Death LawyerClick for Free case evaluation

 How Long Do I Have to File a Wrongful Death Claim?

 In Massachusetts, grieving family members have up to 3 years from the date of the wrongful death or from the date the decedent’s executor learned of the cause of death to file a claim or lawsuit.
-In some instances, courts may require certain parties indicated in the lawsuit to receive notice of the claim two years following the date a claimant knew or should have known the cause of death.
+In some instances, courts may require certain parties indicated in the lawsuit to receive notice of the claim two years after a claimant knew or should have known the cause of death.

 What Can I Gain From a Wrongful Death Lawsuit?

-A wrongful death claim or lawsuit in Massachusetts doesn’t cover the medical expenses incurred prior to a loved one’s death.
+A wrongful death claim or lawsuit in Massachusetts doesn’t cover the medical expenses incurred before a loved one’s death.
 Compensation for medical expenses comes through a survival action claim.
 Instead, a wrongful death lawsuit focuses on the losses a family suffers after the wrongful death.
 Damages may include the following compensation:

 - Funeral and burial expenses